yomerrallo/thecastedkin/_posts/2025-07-04-white-ashes.md

 They called him **Veyrn Thal**, a Kynari born beneath a rusted dome, where rain never fell but Ky sometimes dripped from cracked piping like divine spit.
 He wasn’t special—except in the way fools often are: convinced that fate was his mistress and death an affair he could slip out of.

 He wore his brother’s boots, two sizes too big and blood-warped at the soles, and carried a copper polearm he’d wrenched from the back of a dead Harmonist.
 The shaft still hummed faintly, unaware it had changed owners.
-Heren liked that.
+Veyrn liked that.
 The world pretending not to notice made everything feel cleaner.

 He was a scavenger, a whisper on fungal winds.
 Some said he’d been seen walking alone where even god-favored patrols wouldn’t go.
 Some said he was already Hollow, and the only thing left in him was memory stubborn enough to wear skin